Ashlin Alverez

 Why did you join KORYO?

-I have four uncles who [use] drugs, and they do like marijuana and stuff, and I want to provide them resources and talk to them about this program and the things we do, how opioids or using any type of drug affect your body, and just get them those resources.
-Also, in the future, if I have any friends or peers at school who are going through something difficult, I know that [the community of] Koreatown can give you resources and that they can give you places where you can go for recovery.
-So that's why I joined KORYO.
+In the future, if I have any friends or peers at school who are going through something difficult, I know that the Koreatown community can give them resources and that they can give them places where they can go for recovery.
+That’s why I joined KORYO.

 Have you made any friends in the KORYO program so far?